hbceylan/vagrant-k8s-python/README.md

 ```

 ### **Example Usage**
+### Installation
 - `Clone` the repository and navigate to the repo's `root` folder

 - Run `vagrant up` command.
 This will provision `2 VMs` which are master and node instances.
 Then the `ansible-playbook` will install the `Kubernetes` cluster as `1 master` and `1 node`.

-- Run `build.sh` script to `build` and `deploy` the application to the `Kubernetes` cluster.
+- Run `cat ./build.sh | vagrant ssh node-1` command to `build` and `deploy` the application to the `Kubernetes` cluster.
 After the execution, you should see the information like below:

 ```
 #########